delthas/SWRSToys/README.md

 *This mod uses the UPnP NAT technology, which lets applications automatically request a port forwarding without user intervention.
 This technology is known to be disabled by default on most routers and might therefore not work for everyone.*

+### WindowedFullscreen

+**Make the game window fullscreen, but without stretching and with fast alt+tab.**

+*This module does not have a configuration file, and is not compatible with SokuEngine.*

 ### WindowResizer

 **Make the game window resizable.**

-### ForceWindowedFullscreen

-**Resizes the game window to the size of your screen, including covering your taskbar.**

-Currently if you have a 16:9 monitor you'll still be able to see behind the window.

-There are no options to configure.
-Not compatible with SokuEngine.

 ## Making a module